 - December 2007: valve repair surgery that unmasked a heart that was damaged beyond repair

-- February 2008: my heart began to fail Due to the combined effects of chest radiation, doxorubicin, and actinomycin-D at 38.
+- February 2008: my heart failed due to the combined effects of chest radiation, doxorubicin, and actinomycin-D at 38

 There are no words adequate enough to express my gratitude to and for my donor’s family.
 As I stand amazed at their generosity amidst their catastrophic loss, I consider it an honor and a high privilege to carry her heart within my chest.